 VoIP phones

-If you’re looking to deck out your office with VoIP phones, then you can expect units to start from around $50 (the competitively priced Grandstream DP720), going into the mid-hundreds for models with all the bells and whistles.
-We’ve found in our research that a model like the Grandstream GXP12170, which retails for around $100, offers a great suite of features and won’t break the bank.
+If you’re looking to deck out your office with VoIP phones, then you can expect units to start from around $39.99 (the competitively priced Grandstream DP720), going into the mid-hundreds for models with all the bells and whistles.
+We’ve found in our research that a model like the Grandstream GXP2170, which retails for around $100, offers a great suite of features and won’t break the bank.

 As well as standard VoIP phones, there are also models available that allow you to video call, too.
-Video conferencing has really taken off over the last year, with the pandemic forcing many interactions to take place over a video call.
+Video conferencing has really taken off over the last few years, with the lingering impact of the COVID pandemic forcing many interactions to take place over a video call.

 An Example of How Much You'll Pay for VoIP